 - Economic deposits occurring along WNW and N–S trending structures are Orano’s, CNUC’s and Global Atomic’s deposits

-- Several of the major structures intersect the Agadez Project.
+- Several of the major structures intersect the Agadez Uranium Project.

 - Information analysed from Paladin’s exploration program will be used to inform ENRG’s future work targeting Jurassic and Carboniferous stratigraphy.

-Stratigraphic column over the Kopore Metals Exploration licences area and stratigraphic location of the main deposits.
+Stratigraphic column over the ENRG Elements exploration licences area and stratigraphic location of the main deposits.

 Idealized geological SW-NE section across Takardeit deposit area.

 Underexplored emerging world-class copper province in the Kalahari Copper Belt

 The Ghanzi-West Project is located in the Kalahari Copper Belt of Botswana, along strike from Sandfire Resources Limited’s (ASX:SFR) Motheo and A4 copper-silver projects, and in the same region as Cobre Limited’s (ASX:CBE) recent Ngami Copper Project discovery.

 Airborne electromagnetic and gravity survey has commenced across the Kara Dome assets.